 Claus Rerup joined the Frankfurt School of Finance and Management in 2017 as a Professor of Management.

 Prior to joining Frankfurt School, Rerup was an Associate Professor of Organizational Behavior at the Ivey Business School, Western University, Canada.
 He has held visiting professor positions at Université Nice Sophia Antipolis, GREDEG, France, University of St. Gallen (HSG), Switzerland, Copenhagen Business School, Denmark, and Bocconi University, Italy.
-He obtained his PhD from the Aarhus School of Business, Aarhus University, Denmark (where he currently is a part time professor), and completed Visiting Scholar positions at Stanford University and University of Urbana Champaign, and a Post Doc Research Fellowship at the Wharton School, University of Pennsylvania.
+He obtained his PhD from the Aarhus School of Business, Aarhus University, Denmark (where he currently is a part time professor), and completed Visiting Scholar positions at Stanford University and University of Illinois Urbana Champaign, and a Post Doc Research Fellowship at the Wharton School, University of Pennsylvania.